timlabs/uscode/United States Code/TITLE 46-SHIPPING/Subtitle V-Merchant Marine/Part D-Promotional Programs/CHAPTER 551-COASTWISE TRADE/CHAPTER 551-COASTWISE TRADE.md

   * (2) Operations required by United States law or regulation.

-  * (3) Operations provided in whole or in part within or through navigation facilities owned, maintained, or operated by the United States Government or the approaches to those facilities, other than facilities operated by the St. Lawrence Seaway Development Corporation on the St. Lawrence River portion of the Seaway.
+  * (3) Operations provided in whole or in part within or through navigation facilities owned, maintained, or operated by the United States Government or the approaches to those facilities, other than facilities operated by the Great Lakes St. Lawrence Seaway Development Corporation on the St. Lawrence River portion of the Seaway.

 * (b) ESCORT VESSELS.—For purposes of this section, an escort vessel is—